lexik/LexikJWTAuthenticationBundle/README.md

 This bundle provides JWT (Json Web Token) authentication for your Symfony API.

-It is compatible and tested with PHP 7.1+ on Symfony 4.x and 5.x.
+It is compatible (and tested) with PHP 7.1+ on Symfony 4.x, 5.x and 6.x.

 Documentation
 -------------